OAuth Integrations

 ]'

-Alternatively, the Connect publisher associates the OAuth integration with their content through the Access tab in the content settings pane of the dashboard.
+Alternatively, the Connect publisher associates the OAuth integration with their content through the Access tab in the content settings pane of the dashboard, where they will see an Integrations section with an Add integration button.

 The viewer visits the content URL to view the content